arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![PLC IDE - LED outputs mapping table](assets/plc-ide-led-output-mapping.png)

-In this case, the `userLed` is assigned as the variable that will represent the user programmable LED of Opta™.
+In this case, the `userLed` is assigned as the variable that will represent the user programmable LED of Opta™ that emits blue light.
 The `userLed` is a boolean type variable as well as the `in_cloudButton`.
 It will be matched inside the PLC program to pass the boolean state per the command sent from the Arduino IoT Cloud dashboard.

 #### Library Components